sanjeshpathak/realtimedashboardplatform/README.md

 var ip = "m10.cloudmqtt.com"; // replace this value with your brokers IP address or domain name var port = "37629"; // port number for your broker's web socket listener.
-The dashboard platform will work only with websockets and not with tcp usessl = true; // if you connecting to wss protocol set this to true, else false for ws
+The dashboard platform will work only with websockets and not with tcp usessl = true; // if you are connecting to wss protocol set this to true, else false for ws
 ```